 Few events in life are as joyful as the birth of a new child.
 However, for 5 out of every 1,000 children born, that joy is diminished by a debilitating birth injury, and another 7 suffer from some form of birth defect.
 Birth injuries differ from birth defects in that birth injuries typically take place during the birth and delivery process, while birth defects are some form of harm that came to the baby prior to birth, usually before or during pregnancy.

 We in Northeastern Pennsylvania are lucky to be served by a great many fine hospitals, doctors, and other healthcare providers who usually do their very best to ensure that you and your baby receive state-of-the-art care, reducing the risk of birth injuries and birth defects.
 And the sad truth is that birth complications can sometimes arise and some birth injuries and birth defects are unavoidable, even with the finest medical care.
-But there are many other birth injuries and birth defects that could have been avoided if healthcare workers had done their jobs more carefully.
+But there are many other birth injuries and birth defects that could have been avoided if healthcare workers had done their jobs more carefully, contact our Scranton birth injury lawyers today.
 Such negligence can result in problems like: